N. Carolina doesn’t pick electric mix to lower carbon levels

 Friday’s order directed Duke Energy to conduct by 2024 two more competitive procurements for solar generation that will come online by 2028.
 The utility also authorizes Duke to procure battery storage to contain the solar-generated electricity; study the acquisition of wind-lease areas off the North Carolina coast; extend the licenses of its current nuclear power fleet and consider new nuclear generation; and plan for additional natural gas-fired turbines.

 The two Duke Energy subsidiaries serve 4.4 million customers in North Carolina and South Carolina.
-The utility also intends to carry out an energy-mix strategy in South Carolina.
+The utility said it intends to incorporate Friday’s order into its filing with South Carolina regulators next year.

-Third parties that got involved in the case included trade and environmental groups, alternate energy producers and big electricity consumers like Google and Meta.
-The Attorney General’s Office and the commission’s Public Staff, which represents customers, also scrutinized the portfolio proposals.